Public Passenger Endorsements

 - Connecticut resident less than 5 years: Must present a CERTIFIED driving and criminal history from each state you have lived in the past five (5) years.
 (AZ, CA, MS, NC, TN and VT are CLOSED record states and will only be required to submit a certified driving history.
 Find your state and phone number to call here.

-Mail or drop-off all other completed documents (R-7 form, MCSA-5876, sex offender check, copy of Connecticut driver's license, and, if applicable, certified driving and criminal histories) to:
+Mail or drop-off all completed documents (R-7 form, MCSA-5876, sex offender check, FBI & Non-Criminal Justice Privacy forms signed and dated, a copy of Connecticut driver's license, DCF 3031 (S, V & A applicants) and, if applicable, certified driving and criminal histories) to:

 Department of Motor Vehicles